goyoju/Amazon_Review_Sentiment_Analysis/README.md

 Total number of reviews : 13638545

 # TFRecord_convert.py
-Since the data is written in Json format, I loaded and converted it to TFRecord(a format using memory efficently) that I can use it for training.
-At the same time I preprocessed the data.
+The raw data, formatted in JSON, is loaded and converted into a more memory-efficient format, TFRecord, for training purposes.
+The preprocessing steps include:

 ## Load and preprocessing
-* Convert two Json files to data frames with 'reviewText', 'overall', and 'vote' columns.
+* Converting JSON files to data frames with columns: reviewText, overall, and vote.
-* Apply preprocess function I created
+* Applying custom preprocessing functions.
 * Sampling the data
-  * Sample size = 100000 for each dataframes (Due to physical memory issue)
+  * Sampling data due to physical memory limitations (sample size = 100,000 for each dataframe)
-  * weight value of 'vote' ( more votes, more reliability)
-  * drop 'vote' column since I do not need it anymore
-* return df
+  * Assigning weight values based on vote counts for reliability
+  * Dropping the vote column.

 ## Positivity
-* newly created column
-* if overall rating is over 3, label as 1, otherwise 0
+* Creating a positivity column where ratings over 3 are labeled as 1 (positive), otherwise 0 (negative)
- * drop 'overall' column since I do not need it anymore
+* ㅇropping the overall column.

 ## TFRecord
-* Transform the dataframe to TFRecord format.
-* Requires serialization method to do so.
+* The data is then transformed into TFRecord format, requiring serialization methods.

-# training.py
+# training_setting.py
-With preprocessed TFRecord data of 'reviewText' and 'positivity' column, I converted it data frame for the trainig.
-And then split those data and processed Tokenizer and Padding.
-After all train data and tokenizer that will be used for modeling part is ready, return it.
+The preprocessed TFRecord data, consisting of reviewText and positivity, is loaded, converted into data frames, and prepared for training.

 ## Processing Data
-* Load the data and convert it the dataframe
+* Loading data and converting it to a dataframe.
-* Setting X_df as 'reviewText' and y_df as 'positivity' and split train and test data
+* Setting X_df as reviewText and y_df as positivity, and splitting into train and test datasets.
-* Porcess Tokenizer and Padding toward train and test data for 'reviewText'
+* Processing Tokenization and Padding for the reviewText data
   * Using tensorflow.keras
-  * Save the tokenizer as Json format for the prediction model.
+* Saving the tokenizer in JSON format for the prediction model.
-* Return X_train, X_test, y_train, y_test and tokenizer
+* Returning X_train, X_test, y_train, y_test, and the tokenizer.

 # modeling.py
 Using TensorFlow, I built a model that can determine whether the text is negative or positive

 ## TensorFlow Model
+* Using the TensorBoard callback to monitor the training process.
+* Unlocking the GPU memory usage, especially beneficial for systems running WSL2.
-* get X_train, X_test, y_train, y_test, tokenizer using process_data function from training.py
+* Obtaining X_train, X_test, y_train, y_test, and the tokenizer via the process_data function from training.py.
+* Adjusting Hyperparameters:
+ * Tuning the model with specific hyperparameters including Embedding Dimension, Neuron Units, Vocabulary Size, Batch Size, and Number of Epochs.
+* Constructing the Model:
+ * Adding a Dense layer with a sigmoid activation function suitable for binary classification.
+* Implementing EarlyStopping and ModelCheckpoint callbacks for improved training and memory efficiency.
+* Loading and saving the model data in HDF5 format for efficient storage and access.
-*
+* Prediction:
+ * Assessing test accuracy to validate the model’s predictive capability.

-# Data Processing
+# sentiment_predict.py
-## Spliting test set and train set

-label 1 if over 3 otherwise 0

-Let's check if there are any duplicate

-(5 11374381 2)
-Since the total number of review was 13638545, but without any duplicate, it's 11374381.
-We have to remove those duplicate data.
-Total number of reviews : 11374382

-print(df.isnull().values.any())
-True

-Total number of reviews : 1781497

-Number of train sample : 1336122
-Number of test sample : 445375

-## Data Cleaning

-With regular expression let's find the review only with English.
-Number of train sample after data cleaning : 1336122 Number of test sample after data cleaning : 445375
-All English check!

-## Tokenization

-## Integer Encoding

-Now, I want to remove least repeated word from the train set.
-It may be helpful to remove words that are repeated less than 2 times.
-I set the threshold as 2 and counted the repeated number and compare.
-Size of vocabulary set: 749175
-Number of unnecessary words that is repeated less than 1 times: 448230 Percentage of unnecessary words: 59.829812794073476 Percentage of frequency of unnecessary words: 0.3787618369094778
+* Applying preprocessing to the user-provided string using the tokenizer from training.py.
+* Utilizing the trained model to predict whether the input string conveys a negative or positive sentiment.